PulpCattel/Wasabi_Observatory/Dont_Trust_Verify.md

 **The blue line** is the total number of equal value outputs.

-> Ideally, green and blue should be equal, each equal value output should be a separate address.
+> Ideally, green and blue should be the same, each equal value output should be a separate address.
 In practice some addresses are reused multiple times.
 > This is either intentional or a bug (more [here](https://github.com/zkSNACKs/WalletWasabi/issues/2034) and [here](https://github.com/zkSNACKs/WalletWasabi/issues/2077)).

 **The orange line** is the total number of equal value outputs addresses reused.
 An equal value output address is counted as reused if it appears as equal value output in a CoinJoin more than once (either in the same CoinJoin or in different ones).